memgonzales/linquiztics/README.md

    If the command is executed successfully, the dependencies will be installed into the folder <code>node_modules</code> following the dependency tree found in <code>package-lock.json</code>.

 ###
    ***The project uses a pre-populated remote database.
-Do steps 4 to 8 only after a database reset or migration to a local database.***
+DO STEPS 4 TO 8 ONLY AFTER A DATABASE RESET OR MIGRATION TO A LOCAL DATABASE.***

 4. On the main project directory, run the following command to populate the database with **user accounts**: